zhangks98/eeg-adapt/README.md

 ```
 for `$fold` ranging [0...53] inclusive.

 This process is likely to take some time.
-We have provided a pre-trained model in the [resources](#resources) above.
+We have provided some sample pre-trained models in the [resources](#resources) above.

 #### Subject-adaptive classification
 ```